Marijuana vaping nearly doubles among youth

 Fewer than 6% of high school seniors reported using combustible cigarettes in the past month, down from 7.6% in 2018 and 13.6% five years ago.

-While a decreasing number of youth is using traditional cigarettes, the survey shows a good proportion of them are consuming nicotine via vaping.
+While decreasing numbers of young people are using traditional cigarettes, the survey shows a good proportion of them are consuming nicotine via vaping.
 A reported 25% of 12th graders, 20% of 10th graders and almost 10% of eighth graders vaped nicotine in the past month.

 “We see a marked increase in nicotine use in vaping products.
 And of course that’s a concern because vaping can be so addictive and habit forming,” Dr. Compton said.